hypernumbers/learn_elisp_the_hard_way/contents/lesson-4-1-writing-elisp-in-emacs.rst

 There are menu commands for evaluating expressions and the contents of the buffer as well as various profiling and tracing tools.

-If you execute expressions now, the operator ``message`` will now ouput to the *minibuffer* at the bottom of Emacs.
+If you execute expressions now, the operator ``message`` will now output to the *minibuffer* at the bottom of Emacs.

 One of the most important features in the debugger - which is triggered when you instrument a function for debugging using the menu command *Instrument Functions for Debugger*.